cfljam/cfljam.github.io/about.md

 published: true
 ---

 ### More Information

-I like doing science with data
+I like doing science with plants and people and data

 ### Contact me